Hill’s Airmen Against Drunk Driving is operational once again

-HILL AIR FORCE BASE, Utah – The Airmen Against Drunk Driving program here is up and running after a brief hiatus due to the COVID-19 pandemic.
+The Airmen Against Drunk Driving program Hill Air Force Base is up and running after a brief hiatus due to the COVID-19 pandemic.

 The program, open to Hill’s military and civilians, serves as a backup plan for when responsible transportation plans fall through.
 AADD is available Fridays and Saturdays from 11 p.m. to 3 a.m. with coverage from Ogden to Salt Lake City.